oubino/locpix_points/labnotes.md

 ### ToDo

 Visualisation
+    - Make it a main script with arguments
+    - Add this to readme
     - Check that loclisations are correctly connected to each other
     - visualise can start showing the features - colour coded or on the z axis maybe?

+Feature analysis
+    - script which analyses features of data - i.e. UMAP of user defined features
+    - histograms all comparing the two classes etc.
+    - this script should then also be able to take in the features we will derive from our graph neural network

 ReadME
     - Visualise requires new environment to use python 3.10 - micromamba activate